Lap 4 - Idea Exchange

 - Paulo Blikstein at FabLearn

 - Bob Clagett - David Picciuto - Jimmy Diresta or listen to all three on the Making It Podcast

 Your Turn to Play

 REFLECTION PROMPT: We’ve talked a lot about sharing and making work visible.
-We’ve shared some of both our own (and students’) work as well as places we frequent to see what other people are making out there in the world.
+We’ve shared some of ours and students’ work as well as our favorite places to see what other people are making out in the world.
 Where do you and your students share?
 Do you have a portfolio system in place?
 Do you invite others into your studio?
 Is creative work on display in your school or place of work?
-Do talk to other humans about the cool stuff you are working on?
+Do you talk to other humans about the cool stuff you are working on?
 (C’mon….it’s that easy).

-Make a plan for the way(s) will will create a culture of sharing at your organization.
+Make a plan for the way(s) you will create a culture of sharing at your organization.

 HELPFUL HINT: Don’t know where to start?
 Just use your new found Idea Exchange superpowers ;) (kidding, not kidding).
 For me, I’ve been using a wordpress ePortfolio as the primary means for students to capture and share their learning.
 They tag posts and categorize posts with the type of build (eg. foundation, quick hack, major project) and tag them with the elements of Cognitive Gearing.
 Emily, Justin and Bryce give you a sense of 3 different semesters using portfolios.
 The video below is not pretty or polished by any stretch, but it might give a sense of how I coach students to set up their portfolio.
 At the end of the day, the portfolio is meant to be a reflection tool AND a means of sharing and learning from each other….hence the public platform.